school-projects-gwb/unoty/dependencies/box2d/docs/FAQ.md

 ## What is Box2D?

 Box2D is a feature rich 2D rigid body physics engine, written in C++ by Erin Catto.
-It has been used in many games, including Crayon Physics Deluxe, winner of the 2008 Independant Game Festival Grand Prize.
+It has been used in many games, including Crayon PhysicsEngine Deluxe, winner of the 2008 Independant Game Festival Grand Prize.

 Box2D uses the [MIT license](https://en.wikipedia.org/wiki/MIT_License) license and can be used free of charge.